-The LGBTQ+ tutorial week incorporated Brook from the 'Everybody Centre' supporting Personal Tutors within their tutorial session.
+The LGBTQI+ tutorial week incorporated Brook from the 'Everybody Centre' supporting Personal Tutors within their tutorial session.
 Brook delivered a total of 11 tutorial sessions over a 2-week period with feedback being positive from both staff and students.
+This has now led to Brook offering tutorial sessions on a more regular basis to provide this service as a tutorial option.
+Brook are also available to support tutorial sessions in the delivery of HIV/AIDS for World AIDS day with their resources on Moodle for staff to access.

-Although mental health remains the main concern; this is particularly linked with the anxiety and the impact on families to young people, a number of cases included mental health needs manifested in either attempted suicide/suicidal ideation, self-harm and personal safety or were directly linked to domestically abusive relationships.
+Although mental health remains the main concern; this is particularly linked with the anxiety around the pandemic and the impact on families to young people, a number of cases included mental health needs manifested in either attempted suicide/suicidal ideation, self-harm and personal safety or were directly linked to domestically abusive relationships.

-The College supports Looked After Children (LAC) and Care Experienced.
+The College supports Looked After Children (LAC) and Care Experienced students.
 There is a broad range of reasons and therefore risk factors associated with the young people that are looked after, including full and interim care orders.
 In addition to monitoring welfare and engagement, the safeguarding team have attended statutory care reviews and Personal Education Planning (PEP) meetings.
-The PEP (for preschool to age 18) is an evolving record of what needs to happen for looked after children and Care Experienced to enable them to make expected progress and fulfil their potential.
+The PEP (for pre-school to age 18) is an evolving record of what needs to happen for Looked After Children and Care Experienced to enable them to make expected progress and fulfil their potential.